improbable-eng/etcd-cluster-operator/README.md

 The cluster can be removed with `kubectl delete -f config/samples/etcd_v1alpha1_etcdcluster.yaml`, or by manually specifying the `EtcdCluster` resource to delete.

+## Developing

+Use `make test` to run the tests.
+This will download the Kubebuilder binaries for your platform (only x86-64 Linux and x86-64 macOS supported) to `bin/kubebuilder` and use those to run tests.

+Use `make kind` to run the [Kubernetes in Docker (KIND)](https://github.com/kubernetes-sigs/kind) end to end tests.
+You don't need to have the `kind` binary installed to run these, but you do need `docker`.
+These tests build the controller Docker Image from the `Dockerfile`, push it into the KIND cluster, and then ensure that the etcd cluster actually comes up.

 ## Design

 Designs are documented in [docs/design](https://github.com/improbable-eng/etcd-cluster-operator/tree/master/docs/design).